 This ticket is now about implementing the engine feature that allows ruleset to define how buy cost of Small Wonders is handled.
 Multiplayer ruleset change is split as Feature #767397

 I'm working on an new effect that gives percentage change to the buy cost of a building.
 In addition to resolving Small Wonders case, it unhardcodes Great Wonder behavior too (and much more)

-#8 Updated by Marko Lindqvist almost 3 years ago
+#8 Updated by Marko Lindqvist about 3 years ago

 - File 0011-Add-Building_Buy_Cost-effect-type.patch 0011-Add-Building_Buy_Cost-effect-type.patch added